Peggy Jay

-She left the Labour Party in 1981 for the newly formed Social Democratic Party, rejoining only after Gordon Brown became Prime Minister.
+She left the Labour Party in 1981 for the newly formed Social Democratic Party, rejoining only after Gordon Brown became prime minister.
 She was the last survivor of the "Hampstead middle-class Labour grandes dames" whom Morrison had groomed to take over the LCC.

 Family

 She married politician Douglas Jay in 1933, aged 20.
 They had four children, but the marriage ended in divorce.
-A son, Peter Jay, is a journalist, leading economist and a former British Ambassador to the United States.
-Peter Jay was married Margaret Callaghan, the daughter of Prime Minister of the United Kingdom and Leader of the Labour Party Jim Callaghan, who went onto become Leader of the House of Lords and Minister for Women and Equalities under Tony Blair.
+A son, Peter Jay, was a journalist, leading economist and a former British Ambassador to the United States.
+Peter Jay was married to Margaret Callaghan, the daughter of Prime Minister Jim Callaghan.
 Their twin daughters, Helen and Catherine, achieved a fashionable profile in the 1960s.
 At one time her son-in-law, married to Helen, was Rupert Pennant-Rea, a former deputy Governor of the Bank of England.

-Her niece is Virginia Bottomley, Baroness Bottomley of Nettlestone, a Conservative politician and life peer.
+Her niece is Virginia Bottomley, a Conservative politician.
 Her nephew is Lord Hunt of Chesterton, and her great-nephew is Tristram Hunt, former Member of Parliament for Stoke-on-Trent Central and Shadow Secretary of State for Education, and now Director of the Victoria and Albert Museum.